MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

        ```

     1. Close and save the file.
-    1. Launch the administrator's utility and [restart the back-end](admin-utility.md#startstop).
+    1. Launch the administrator's utility and [restart the compute node](admin-utility.md#startstop).
-    1. Repeat on each front-end.
+    1. Repeat on each control node.

-1. On each back-end:
+1. On each compute node:
-    > These steps assume the trusted, signed **HTTPS authentication certificate**  is already installed on the front-end machine with a _public_ key.
+    > These steps assume the trusted, signed **HTTPS authentication certificate**  is already installed on the machine hosting the control node with a _public_ key.

     1. Open the external JSON configuration file, `appsettings.json` file.
     1. In the file, search for the section starting with `"BackEndConfiguration": {` .